TechyNilesh/DeepImageSearch/README.md

 ```
 ### 3. Indexing and Saving The File in Local Folder

-For faster retrival we are using tree based indexing techniques for Images features, So for that we need to store meta information on the local path **[meta-data-files/]** folder.
+For faster retrieval we are using tree-based indexing techniques for Images features, So for that, we need to store meta-information on the local path **[meta-data-files/]** folder.

 ```python
 # For Faster Serching we need to index Data first, After Indexing all the meta data stored on the local path